EugenMayer/concourseci-server-boilerplate/README.md

  - `ldap` auth (an example ldap server is included, see `docker-compose-ldap-auth.yml`  )
  - local user auth `docker-compose-local-auth.yml`

-You can configure which aspects you want to pick by modifying `COMPOSE_FILE` in .env - you have to pick at least `ldap` or `local` for auth
+You can configure which aspects you want to pick by modifying `COMPOSE_FILE` in .env.

+II.
+For the authentication, you have to pick at least `ldap` or `local` for auth

+II.
 This will start a concourse server right up, including your aspects.
 The default is vault and ldap auth

     docker-compose up

 **Hint:** If you happen to notice, why we do use `eugenmayer/concourse-worker-solid:4.0.0` instead of `concourse/concourse` as worker, please see this [docs](https://github.com/EugenMayer/docker-image-concourseci-worker-solid)

-## setup
+## Configuration

-now install the cli
+Now install the cli

     brew cask install fly